DongzeHE/scpca-docs/docs/download_files.md

 For projects with bulk RNA-seq data, the `bulk_metadata.tsv` file will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

-## Multiplexed libraries
+## Multiplexed sample libraries

-For multiplexed libraries, where multiple biological samples were combined via cellhashing or similar technology, the organization of the downloaded files and metadata is slightly different.
+For libraries where multiple biological samples were combined via cellhashing or similar technology (see the {ref}`FAQ section about multiplexed samples <faq:What is a multiplexed sample?>`), the organization of the downloaded files and metadata is slightly different.

 For project downloads, the counts and QC files will be organized by the _set_ of samples that comprise each library, rather than in individual sample folders.
 These sample set folders are named with an underscore-separated list of the sample ids for the libraries within, _e.g._, `SCPCS999990_SCPCS999991_SCPCS999992`.